JK11751/JK11751/README.md

 ### Hi there 👋 My name is Gimase John

-- 🔭 I’m currently working on AI model
+- 🔭 I’m currently working on social media app
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning backend dev
 - 👯 I’m looking to collaborate on Javascript React projects
 - 🤔 I’m looking for help with Simulation and Modelling
 - 💬 Ask me about my Projects